ALCO S-2 and S-4: Other

 Baltimore and Ohio Railroad No. 9115 has been cosmetically restored at the West Chester Railroad.
 In 2022 it was repainted to its original B&O paint scheme.
 It is not currently in service.

 Western Pacific No. 563, one of two S-4s purchased by that railroad, is preserved at the Western Pacific Railroad Museum at Portola, California.

 Erie Railroad S-2 No. 518 is at the Meadville Railroad Depot Museum.

 New York, Susquehanna and Western S-2 No. 206 remains on static display at the Maywood Station Museum in Maywood, New Jersey.

 In Muskogee, Oklahoma, at the Three Rivers Museum, a S-2 No. 63-138 sits behind the Midland Valley Station.

 The Houston Railroad Museum in Houston, Texas, has two S-2s: ex-Santa Fe No. 2350 and ex-Houston Belt and Terminal No. 14.

-The Gold Coast Railway Museum possesses NASA S-2 No. 1, which was used to switch freight at NASA's Kennedy Space Center.
+The Gold Coast Railroad Museum possesses NASA S-2 No. 1, which was used to switch freight at NASA's Kennedy Space Center.

 In June 2023, the Western Maryland Rail Heritage Foundation called for donations to relocate an S-2 that was on a siding in Canada.

+Lehigh & New England No. 611 (ex Ford Motor Company #10013) is being restored by the Railroad & Industrial Preservation Society Inc. on the Allentown & Auburn Railroad in Topton, PA.